top of page

 Copy of Copy of Current Event Statement 3.23.21_V3.png

-One of the many digitally/social media sized assets to communicate the store's ever-changing COVID procedures in 2020.
+One of the many social media-sized assets to communicate the store's ever-changing COVID procedures in 2020.

 Design Credit: Sue Hauser

-Project Objective: To maintain Hazel's reputation within the Boulder community via regular communication.
+Project Objective: Not a project but an ongoing responsibility too maintain Hazel's reputation within the Boulder community via regular communication and special-event statements.

-An even more tragic PR statement came the day after the Boulder King Sooper's shooting in March of 2021, which claimed the life of many, including Officer Talley who called on Hazel's for years.
+• A tragic PR situation came the day after the Boulder King Sooper's shooting in March of 2021, which claimed the life of many, including Officer Talley, who called on Hazel's for years.
 In addition to the statement, I used a portion of my donation budget to provide assistance to several funds offering support after the shooting.
 One was to Officer Talley's Memorial Fund and another to the community fund established to help the families and people directly effected.

-On a lighter note, I was the Hazel's manager to decide how and where we would announce new store programs or announcements, helping to sort out the logistics, manage the creation of design assets and vendors to schedule the publication of all customer communications.
+On a lighter note, I was the Hazel's manager to decide how and where we would announce new store programs or announcements (like the Whiskey Club), helping to sort out the logistics, manage the creation of design assets and vendors to schedule the publication of all customer communications and advertising.

 TL;DR: The pandemic brought a new level of PR and customer-communication to my role that I hadn't required before.
 While working remotely, with a closed store, and freelance graphic designer, we created same-day turnaround for vital customer communication.
-Boulder tragedies invoked my heart-felt statement to the community, representing Hazel's.
+A Boulder tragedy prompted my heart-felt statement on behalf of Hazel's.

 Scratch Off Giveaways